liamsmith3194/rock-paper-scissors/README.md

 - [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fliamsmith3194.github.io%2Frock-paper-scissors%2F)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fliamsmith3194.github.io%2Frock-paper-scissors)
+- [Jshint JavaScript linter](https://jshint.com/) - 26 warnings, the mast majority:
+    -   'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+    -   'template literal syntax' is only available in ES6 (use 'esversion: 6').
 ### Lighthouse Testing

 Initial lighthouse scores produced a performance of 99 & 96 & accessibility of 100 & 94.
 The reason given for the accessibility score on a mobile is "Background and foreground colors do not have a sufficient contrast ratio."
 This points to the win and lose colours used against the white background.
 As someone with a type of red-green colour-blindness (Protan), I have had no issues telling the colours apart or reading text.